8ta4/see/DONTREADME.md

 A challenge page won't cause `see` to fail.
 It's your script's job to check the output and decide what to do.

+> Does `see` fake mouse movements to avoid bot detection?

+No.

+For low-volume, slow-frequency access, I hope it won't be necessary.

 > Does this tool let you select parts of a page with CSS selectors?

 No. The tool has one job: return the `document.body.innerText`.
 The whole point is to get the full context for an LLM.